raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 The Pi4 uses a different boot loader to the earlier models.
 It is stored in eeprom on the board instead of part in the chip and part on the SD card.
 An update and instructions on how to apply it will be issued when the USB and network boot is ready.

+## Unsupported devices

+Including Raspberry Pi 1, 2 (V1.1), Compute Module, Zero

+The boot code for USB is stored in the BCM2837 device only, so the Pi 1 A/B, Pi 2 B (v1.1), and Pi Zero will all require SD cards as they are based on the BCM2835 and BCM2836.
+This boot code is stored in ROM (except Pi 4B) which by definition cannot be changed.

+An alternative is to use the 'special bootcode.bin-only boot mode' as described [here](./).
+This still requires/boots from an SD-card but allows to run on an USB Device.

 ## Extra info

 https://www.raspberrypi.org/blog/pi-3-booting-part-i-usb-mass-storage-boot/

 ## Known issues

 - The default timeout for checking bootable USB devices is 2 seconds.
 Some flash drives and rotational harddrives power up too slowly.
-It’s possible to extend this timeout to five seconds (add a new file 'timeout'to the SD card), but there are devices that fail to respond within this period as well.
+It’s possible to extend this timeout to five seconds (add a new file `timeout` to the SD card), but there are devices that fail to respond within this period as well.
 - Some flash drives have a very specific protocol requirement that we don’t handle; as a result of this, we can’t talk to these drives correctly.
 - 3.5" HDD's commonly require 12V as well as 5V and may draw too much current for the Pi's USB connections.